My Nutrition Philosophy

 Make Peace with Food

 So many people are fighting against, frightened, confused, and at unease about what they eat.
-I want to solve that because I know it's uncomfortable and I hate to keep people in such state as they aspire to improve their health.
+I want to solve that because I know it's frustrating and I hate to keep people in such state as they aspire to improve their health and do what they're meant to do in the world.
 I want to help people become more comfortable in their own skin while enjoying the foods they like to eat.

 Life is to be enjoyed!